 Real-World Example: Using Experiences to Drive Stakeholder Buy-In

-After evaluating in-store sales representatives and customer-affiliated store employees, Brian Floyd and his team at The Behr Paint Company quickly realized there were critical gaps in Behr’s sales approach.
+After evaluating in-store sales representatives and customer-affiliated store employees, the L&D team at The Behr Paint Company quickly realized there were critical gaps in Behr’s sales approach.

 They addressed those gaps with a new training program and saw significant successes.
 And, as a result, they used that experience to create a sister program for a different customer segment.